fpsom/elixir-ml-biostats-hackathon/episode-01.md

 Finally, we have to mention here that a big chapter of dimensionality reduction is **feature selection**.
 The key difference is that feature selection is simply selecting and excluding the most informative features (whatever does it mean) without changing them, while dimensionality reduction transforms features into a lower dimension.
 The decision whether we should use dimensionality reduction or feature seleciton essentially depends on many parameters, such as the problem itself and the nature of features.

-## Role of statistics in Machine learning
+## Εpilogue - Theoretical stuff: Role of statistics in Machine learning
 Statistics is generally considered a prerequisite to the field of applied machine learning.
 Statistical methods are required to find answers to the questions that we have about data.
 Data raises questions, such as:

 - What is the most common or expected observation?